Numbers for kidsYear 2

 Writing digits 100

-Learn to write number to 100 correctly by copying the numbers here.
+Learn to write a number to 100 correctly by copying the numbers here.

-If you need additional practice forming those numbers correctly you can print our Writing worksheets which can be found on the Reception and Year 1 tabs.
+If you need additional practice forming those numbers correctly you can print our Writing worksheets which can be found on our Reception page.

 In Year 2 you should now recognise more complex number sequences using odd and even numbers.
-You should be able to continue a sequences that increases or decreases in regular steps.
+You should be able to continue a sequence that increases or decreases in regular steps.